brodyu/predicting-earnings-surprises/README.md

 earnings_surprise = (actual_eps - estimated_eps) / actual_eps
 ```

+An earnings surprise greater than 15% is considered to be 'Positive', while an earnings surprise less than -15% is considered to be 'Negative'.
+Therefore, any earnings surprise greater than -15% and less than 15% is considered to be 'Neutral'.

 ## Data

 The data used for this project was collected from three external data provider's API and stored in a MySQL database using AWS' Relational Database Service (RDS).
 The data is indexed further to provide training, validation, and testing data for our machine learning model.
 There are three types of data collected for this project: historical earnings data, pricing data, and technical price action data.